 - Roof Mounted Options: We have the WiFiRanger Converge Denali ($519 – provided by WiFiRanger) roof unit that was released in November 2019 in active testing.
 We’ll pull this out if marina/campground Wi-Fi really is the best option at a location (rare), but thus far the cellular embedded features don’t compare to other options in our current setup.
 We also have hands on time with the Winegard ConnecT 2.0 – another combo LTE/Wi-fi device.

 - Getting Better Wi-Fi – Selecting Long Range Wi-Fi Extending Gear (Antennas, Routers, CPEs)

 - Selecting a Mobile Router – Bringing Mobile Internet Options Together and Creating a Local RV Network

 We’re pretty much an all Apple household.
 We each have a MacBook for portability, and Cherie also has a Mac Mini connected to a retina screen that she does most of her work on.
 We also have a collection of the latest iPhones and iPads.
 (All purchased on our own.)

 Those on cellular data plans we can also use the personal hotspot to get our computers online when away from home (or more common, Cherie uses to get work done while Chris is testing gear and has our network unstable.)

 We use an HDMI Ligthning Digital AV Adapter cable from our iPhones to a larger TV screen to use our carrier’s unlimited data plans for video streaming without counting against our mobile hotspot data cap.
 (See this guide for more: TV & Video Streaming On the Go)

-Both of our phones are the current iPhone XS with DSDS (Dual SIM Dual Stand-by) – meaning we can actually carry TWO cellular data plans for each phone.
+Both of our phones are the iPhone 11 with DSDS (Dual SIM Dual Stand-by) – meaning we can actually carry TWO cellular data plans for each phone.